barbudangabriel-gif/Flowmind/MINDFOLIO_BUDGET_ALLOCATION_SYSTEM.md

 ### **1. Budget Independence**
 - Each module has **its own budget**
 - Module can't exceed its allocation
-- Prevents one bad module from destroying entire portfolio
+- Prevents one bad module from destroying entire mindfolio

 ### **2. Risk Isolation**
 - Module hits daily loss limit → **auto-pauses** that module only